jabinx92/lol-id-project/README.md

 Note for jabinx92 - 'npm run build' + 'firebase deploy' = deploys current version to google firebase

+Note for jabinx92 #2 to run on localhosts: cd reactexpress + npm run dev = runs frontend and backend on localhost 3000 concurrently

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts